jldimond/Coral-CpG-ratio-MS/methods.md

 where l is the number of nucleotides in the contig.

-Details of germline methylation prediction are provided in jupyter notebooks at https://github.com/jldimond/Coral-CpG-ratio-MS/tree/master/ipynb.
+Full details of germline methylation prediction methods are provided in jupyter notebooks at https://github.com/jldimond/Coral-CpG-ratio-MS/tree/master/ipynb.

 **Statiscal Analysis**

 Transcriptome CpG O/E patterns were fitted with the normalmixEM function in the mixtools package in the R statistical platform.
-The mclust package in R was used to apply maximum likelihood estimation to compare the fit of one- to two-component Gausssian models.
+Mixture models were evaluated against the null single component model by comparison of log likelihood statistics.
 For each GOSlim term, mean CpG O/E was evaluated with ANOVA followed by post-hoc tests.
 Whole transcriptome and differentially expressed gene CpG O/E distributions were compared with the Kolmogorov–Smirnov test.